Conformal Scattering of Maxwell Potentials: Curved Spacetimes

 \subsection{The Schwarzschildean Neighbourhood of Spacelike Infinity}

 The spacetimes of Corvino--Schoen--Chru\'sciel--Delay are diffeomorphic to the Schwarzschild or Kerr spacetime in a neighbourhood of $i^0$.
-For simplicity, we consider the case of Schwarzschild.
+For simplicity\footnote{Although the Kerr case is more cumbersome, the crucial fact that $\partial_t$ is Killing near $i^0$ remains true (see the estimates in \Cref{sec:Maxwell_energy_estimates_proof}).
+Therefore our scattering construction should in principle be extendible to the case of CSCD spacetimes diffeomorphic to Kerr near $i^0$.}, we consider the case of Schwarzschild.
 The metric near $i^0$ is then given by

 where $F(r) = 1 - 2 m r^{-1}$, with inverse metric

 The lapse $N$ here is therefore given by $N = \sqrt{1-2mr^{-1}}$, and it can be checked that the extrinsic curvature of the $\{ t = 0\}$ slice is zero, $\kappa_{ab} \equiv 0 $ (indeed, the Schwarzschild spacetime is static).
 We define the Eddington--Finkelstein coordinates